snkapple/Kapil-A-Blue-stamp-portfolio-/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/y3VAmNlER5Y" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 # First Milestone
-For your first milestone, describe what your project is and how you plan to build it.
-You can include:
-- An explanation about the different components of your project and how they will all integrate together
-- Technical progress you've made so far
-- Challenges you're facing and solving in your future milestones
-- What your plan is to complete your project
 I am building a mini tank robot.
 Right now I have just built it so there is no code or anything to run it.
 - Building the tank involved a few things I first had to assemble the wheel and the drive of it.
-For that, there was a prebuilt structure to that I could mount a DC motor to which I attached a wheel, I would also have another wheel on the same piece which would be connected so they can turn each other.
+For that, there was a prebuilt structure to which I could mount a DC motor to which I attached a wheel, I would also have another wheel on the same piece which would be connected so they can turn each other.
 There are two of those drives and I would mount a panel on top of those which contains the electronics such as the Arduino microcontroller and the attachments like the motor controller and the sensor shield.
 - I have been able to test various different parts of the electronics and get them working successfully such as the ultrasonic sensor, the photoresistors, the servo, and the Bluetooth module.
+These sensors can be used for different things if I want my robot to react to its environment, for example, if I want the robot to not hit an object I would use the Ultrasonic sensor, and if I wanted it to react to its light level I would use the photoresistor.
 One challenge I faced was with the software particularly when it came to the IR sensor which I wasn't able to get working properly because the library wasn't working.
-- After this I plan to get the IR sensor working and get remote-controlled driving capabilities with either the Bluetooth or IR sensor and use those inputs to power the motors.
+- After this, I plan to get the IR sensor working and get remote-controlled driving capabilities with either the Bluetooth or IR sensor and use those inputs to power the motors.
 # Starter Project
 My starter project was the custom Arduino project.
 - I made an Arduino that when you are at least ten centimeters from the ultrasonic sensor you would turn on an LED.